AquaticEcoDynamics/Peel_ARC/README.md

 ---

 ## Contents:
-Contained within this repository are the data and model files for supporting the linkage program, catalogued into groups of:
+Contained within this repository are the data and model files that supported the Linkage Project, catalogued as follows:
-- [Data](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Data): contains data collected during the linkage program or provided by 3rd party in order to facilitate the project
+- [Data](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Data): Contains or describes data collected during the Project or provided by third parties in order to facilitate the Project.
-- [Models](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Models): contains configuration and forcing files for the catchment and estuary models
+- [Models](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Models): Contains configuration and forcing files for the catchment and estuary models developed during the Project.
 - [Images](https://github.com/AquaticEcoDynamics/Peel_ARC/tree/master/Images): contains images used in this repository for supporting the README files

 ---

  **Chief & Partner Investigators**
-  - Dr. Fiona Valesini - The Nature Conservancy (CI)
+  - Dr. Fiona Valesini - Murdoch University (CI)
   - Prof. Matt Hipsey – The University of Western Australia (CI)
   - Prof. Brad Eyre – Southern Cross University (CI)
   - Prof. Paul Plummer – The University of Western Australia (CI)